+Analyzing the REBP effect on wages is very different from our previous market externality analysis, as we now wish to compare eligible workers to non-eligible workers.
+Identification of the effect on wages is difficult for at least three reasons.
+First, the REBP increases unemployment duration for eligible workers, which may directly affect wages through duration dependence effects.
 Second, REBP treatment affects the probability of entering into unemployment and REBP recipients may therefore be selected along unobserved characteristics that are correlated with wages.
 Treatment is also correlated with the probability of ever reentering the labor force, which creates additional selection issues.
-Finally, REBP affects labor market tightness, which will in turn affect the bargaining power of workers.
+Finally, the REBP affects labor market tightness, which will in turn affect the bargaining power of workers.

 Given these difficulties, our analysis remains tentative and most of the details and caveats are discussed more extensively in appendix section D. We start by comparing eligible workers in REBP counties and non-REBP counties.
-Because eligible workers in REBP counties experienced longer unemployment durations during REBP than eligible workers in non-REBP counties, reemployment wages of eligible workers in REBP and non-REBP counties may simply differ because of variations in the distribution of wage offers over the duration of a spell.
-To control for this issue, we follow the methodology of Schmieder et al. [2012a] and estimate the effect of variations in benefits on reemployment wages conditional on unemployment duration.
-Identification is based here on the assumption that there is no correlation between unobserved heterogeneity and unemployment benefits conditional on unemployment duration.
+Because eligible workers in REBP counties experienced longer unemployment durations during the REBP than eligible workers in non-REBP counties, reemployment wages of eligible workers in REBP and non-REBP counties may simply differ because of variations in the distribution of wage offers over the duration of a spell.
+To control for this issue, we follow the methodology of Schmieder, von Wachter and Bender [2012a] and estimate the effect of variations in benefits on reemployment wages holding unemployment duration constant.
+Identification is based on the assumption that there is no correlation between unobserved heterogeneity and unemployment benefits conditional on unemployment duration.

 We plot in appendix figure 6 post-unemployment wages conditional on the duration of the unemployment spell in REBP and non-REBP counties for eligible workers (aged 50 to 54 with more than 15 years of experience).
-The difference between REBP and non-REBP counties at each duration point in panel B (when REBP was in place) compared to the same difference in panel A (when REBP was not in place) gives us a diff-in-diff estimate of the effect of REBP on reemployment wages conditional on spell duration.
-This evidence suggests that there was no significant effect of REBP on reemployment wages.
+The difference between REBP and non-REBP counties at each duration point in panel B (when REBP was in place) compared to the same difference in panel A (when REBP was not in place) gives us a diff-in-diff estimate of the REBP effect on reemployment wages conditional on spell duration.
+This evidence suggests that there was no significant REBP effect on reemployment wages.

-We formally assess this result in appendix table 10 by running a simple diff-in-diff model where we compare workers eligible to REBP (treatment) to non-eligible workers (control).
+We formally assess this result in appendix table 10 by running a simple diff-in-diff model where we compare workers eligible to the REBP (treatment) to non-eligible workers (control).
 Each panel uses a different control group.
 In panel A, we use workers aged 50 to 54 with more than 15 years of experience but residing in non-REBP regions.
 In panel B we use workers aged 50 to 54 residing in REBP regions but with less than 15 years of experience.
 In panel C we use workers aged 46 to 49 with 15 years of experience and residing in REBP regions.
 In our preferred specification of column (4), we condition on the duration of unemployment using a rich set of dummies for the duration of unemployment prior to finding a new job.
-Irrespective of the control group we are using, we always find no significant effect of REBP on reemployment wages.
+Irrespective of the control group we are using, we always find no significant REBP effect on reemployment wages.20